raigu/ordered-lists-sync/README.md

 # Design

-The `\Raigu\OrderedDataSynchronization\Synchronization` has only one purpose.
+The `\Raigu\OrderedListsSynchronization\Synchronization` has only one purpose.
 Therefore, it is [designed](https://www.php.net/manual/en/language.oop5.magic.php#object.invoke) so the instance will be a function, no method is exposed.